-- The vaccine contains a weak dose of the disease and this stimulates the dog’s immune system to produce antibodies that will be able to fight the disease should they become exposed to it at a later stage.
+The vaccine contains a weak dose of the disease we are protecting against, and this stimulates the dog’s immune system to produce antibodies which can fight the infection should they become exposed to it at a later stage.

-- If your dog is unwell, has been recently unwell or unusually quiet when he is due to have his vaccinations, make sure that you tell your Vet, as they may decide to temporarily postpone your dog's injection(s).
+If your dog is unwell, has been recently unwell or unusually quiet when they are due to have their vaccinations, make sure that you tell your vet, as they may decide to temporarily postpone your dog's vaccinations.

-- Regular ‘booster’ vaccinations are necessary to keep the dog’s immunity levels high enough to protect him against disease throughout his life.
+Regular ‘booster’ vaccinations are necessary to keep a dog’s immunity levels high enough to protect them against disease throughout their life.
 Your vet will advise you on how often your pet needs to be vaccinated.